menglinzhou/msRST_Vcop/README.md

 # Overview

-We provide the code to reproduce the numerical results in Sections 5 of the paper.
+We provide the code to reproduce the numerical results in Section 5 of the paper.

 # Files

-- Functions.R: The functions used to simulation studies.
+- Functions.R: The functions used in the simulation studies.
 - Section 5.R: The main code to generate simulation results in Section 5.